RedisLabs/redislabs-docs/content/platforms/kubernetes/stability.md

 description: "This priority class should be used for Redis Enterprise pods only."
 ```

-When the Redis Enterprise cluster is created, you can refer to the priority class by name:
+Then, you refer to the priority class by name in your Redis Enterprise cluster CRD:

 ```yaml
 apiVersion: app.redislabs.com/v1